ophub/amlogic-s9xxx-armbian/README.md

 | rk3328 | [BeikeYun](https://github.com/ophub/amlogic-s9xxx-armbian/issues/852), [L1-Pro](https://github.com/ophub/amlogic-s9xxx-armbian/issues/1007) | All | rockchip_boxname.img |
 | h6 | [Vplus](https://github.com/ophub/amlogic-s9xxx-armbian/issues/1100), [TQC-A01](https://github.com/ophub/amlogic-s9xxx-armbian/pull/1111), [Tanix-TX6](https://github.com/ophub/amlogic-s9xxx-armbian/issues/1120) | All | allwinner_boxname.img |

 💡Tip: Currently [s905 Boxes](https://github.com/ophub/amlogic-s9xxx-armbian/issues/1173) can only be used in `TF/SD/USB`, Other models of boxes support writing to `eMMC` for use.
 For more information, please refer to [Description of Supported Device List](build-armbian/documents/amlogic_model_database.md).
+You can refer to the method in Section 12.15 of the documentation to [add new support devices](build-armbian/documents/README.md#1215-how-to-add-new-supported-devices).

 ## Install to EMMC and update instructions